GLOBAL ECONOMY-Chinese factories grow again, but US sector shrinks

 The expansion in Chinese factory activity should provide a boost for world growth, particularly since recovery in the debt-strapped euro zone still appears a long way off.

-Yet the outlook elsewhere in Asia, including India and South Korea, was less encouraging.
-A nd in the United States, manufacturing shrank in November, turning in its worst showing in more than three years.
+But the U.S. manufacturing sector shrank in November, turning in its worst showing in more than three years.
+That rattled market confidence and added to worries about the world's largest economy, particularly ahead of a possible budget crisis over tax and spending policy at year end.

-"The overall picture is certainly one of a weak global economy, " said J oshua Shapiro, chief U.S. economist at MFR, a global consulting firm.
-"U.S. manufacturing is suffering from weak domestic demand and soft exports.
-Eur ope is weakening clearly, Japan is going nowhere, and I don't know what to make of the wiggles in Chinese economic data."

-The U.S. Institute for Supply Management said its index of factory activity fell to 49.5 from 51.7.
+The Institute for Supply Management said its national index of factory activity fell to 49.5 from 51.7.

-That added to worries about the world's largest economy, particularly ahead of a possible budget crisis over tax and spending policy at year end.

 "The manufacturing sector appears to be moving sideways.
 We haven't seen much growth in the business sector for the last six months now," said Stephen Stanley, chief economist at Pierpont Securities in Stamford, Connecticut.
 "That doesn't bode well (for growth) going forward."